mchamochin1/SDGs-interlinks-with-Climate-Change-Energy-Transition/README.md

 ### 2.1 Definition of the Problem
 Three main tasks have been carried out to respond our objectives:

-1. **PREDICTION**: which answers the questions... can SGDs achieve"climate change and energy transition"?.
+1. **PREDICTION**: which answers the questions... can SGDs achieve "climate change and energy transition"?.
 Are models able to predict "climate change and energy transition" from SDGs?.
 3. **SEGMENTATION OF THE SDGs**: which answers the question... what are the most relevant SDGs?.
 4. **ANALYSIS OF COEFFICIENTS AND DIRECTION OF DEPENDENT VARIABLES**: which answers the question... does any SDG help to achieve or prevent "climate change and the energy transition"?.